Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 Submission may come from both academia and industry with one page abstract to define challenges on relevant topic(s).
 Abstract must include three major components:
 - Problem Statement within the selected topic(s)
 - Specific Use Cases targeted with the porposed solution/discussion
 - Potential KPIs and Assumptions for the solutions adoption

+Presentations will only be shared with registered audience of the event with permission from speakers and their organizations.
 ## Submission Form
 {% include submissions.html %}